🔍 Information Retrieval & RAG¶

 -

-This paper proposes Revela, which integrates retriever learning into language modeling via an in-batch attention mechanism.
-Next-token prediction (NTP) draws not only on within-sequence context but also on other sequences in the batch, weighted by retriever similarity scores, enabling training of a strong dense retriever without labeled query-document pairs.
+The authors propose Revela, which integrates retriever learning into language modeling via an in-batch attention mechanism.
+In this framework, Next Token Prediction (NTP) depends not only on the intra-sequence context but also on other sequences within the batch (weighted by retriever similarity), enabling the training of powerful dense retrievers without labeled query-document pairs.

 - Summaries as Centroids for Interpretable and Scalable Text Clustering